joaohenggeler/eternal-wanderer/Source/README.md

 * [comtypes](https://github.com/enthought/comtypes): to interface with Windows' text-to-speech API and generate audio recordings from a page's content.
 Only used if `enable_text_to_speech` is enabled, though it should already be installed since pywinauto depends on it.

 * [mitmproxy](https://github.com/mitmproxy/mitmproxy) to intercept all HTTP/HTTPS requests made by Firefox and its plugins.
 Used to locate missing resources in other subdomains via the CDX API while also allowing plugin media that loads slowly to finish requesting assets.
 Only used if `enable_proxy` is enabled.

-* [tldextract](https://github.com/john-kurkowski/tldextract) to determine the correct registered domain from a URL.
-Only used if `enable_proxy` is enabled.

 ### Troubleshooting